March 25, 2026

 7. Where do I show dividend income in my ITR?

 Under Schedule OS (Income from Other Sources).
 Always report the gross dividend before TDS.
 Cross-check with your AIS and Form 26AS before filing.
 Foreign dividends go in the same schedule; the related foreign assets go in Schedule FA.
-For a broader understanding of how gains and income from investments are reported, you can read our capital gains tax guide.
+Please consult a SEBI-registered investment adviser or qualified Chartered Accountant if your dividend income involves multiple sources or foreign holdings.

 8. Do I need to pay advance tax on dividend income?

 Yes, if your total estimated tax liability for the year including dividend income exceeds ₹10,000.
-An exception under Section 234C applies if dividend is received after the first advance tax instalment date: no penal interest is charged provided the shortfall is paid in the following instalment.
+An exception under Section 234C applies if dividend is received after the first advance tax instalment date: no penal interest is charged on that shortfall provided it is paid in the following instalment.

 Published At: Mar 25, 2026 04:48 pm